5.6 Children Displaying Harmful Sexual Behaviour

 Where there is suspicion that the child under investigation is also a victim of abuse then the Strategy Meeting must consider the order in which the interviews will take place.

-It may, at an early stage or at any point during such an investigation, be concluded that the sexually harmful behaviour did take place but there is insufficient evidence, or it is not in the public interest to proceed on a criminal path.
-In such circumstances the multi-agency group should reconvene to consider whether any ongoing engagement / intervention is required to further assess and/or manage any risk identified.
+It may, at an early stage or at any point during such an investigation, be concluded that the Harmful Sexual Behaviour did take place but there is insufficient evidence, or it is not in the public interest to proceed on a criminal path.
+In such circumstances the multi-agency group should reconvene as either a joint decision making panel or as part of an investigation conclusion meeting to consider whether any ongoing engagement / intervention is required to further assess and / or manage any risk identified.
 The group should also consider how the young person and family will be informed of the end of criminal matters such that risk management and addressing the behaviour and precipitating factors is not compromised.

 With regards to 'sexting', the Crown Prosecution Service (CPS) has recommended that: "it would not usually be in the public interest to prosecute the consensual sharing of an image between two children of a similar age in a relationship.
 A prosecution may be appropriate in other scenarios, however, such as those involving exploitation, grooming or bullying"